4-Port Ethernet Line Breaker with relay controlled Ethernet ports and integrated I/O module

 For seamless switching between redundant Internet providers (ISP), the product ipELB is ideally suited.
 SEC3ER, which serves as a hardware platform, can physically disconnect up to 4 Ethernet ports.

 The diagram shows the schematic structure of a corporate network.
 System operators can control and automate which ISP is set active by using industrial protocols.
 The corporate IT can also decide which connection is to be used by using the mechanical 3-way switches.
-Automated connections are overridden by manual switching.
+The manual switching is prioritized over automation by software.

 Redundancy Coupling for Standalone Systems